LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 Figure 6

-### Authorize the Web App to access your Key Vault
+### Authorize the Web App to access Your Key Vault

-To provide access to the secret we created, follow the steps mentioned below:
+To provide access to the secret you created, follow the steps below:

 1. Select Access policies from the Key Vault screen